MarkLee7925/Obesity-Level-Estimation/README.md

 # Obesity-Level-Estimation

-The main purpose of this Machine Learning classification project is to categorize the obesity levels of 2,100+ records using multi-class classification methods.
+The main purpose of this Machine Learning classification project is to categorize the obesity levels of 2,100+ records using multi-class classification methodologies.
 This was achieved using four different classification models.
 Each model was cross-validated and tuned to achieve optimal accuracy using appropriate hyperparameters.

+Ultimately, the end goal is to determine how many individuals are overweight and/or obese as well as identifying contributing factors.
+Due to the inherent variance in the data, this was also achieved for Males and Females separately.

 ## Dataset: